 - If you may have time, use the Slideshow presentation.
 If you are familiar with PowerPoint, you can modify it to fit your style.

-- If PowerPoint or the PowerPoint Viewer are not installed on your computer, download the free Microsoft PowerPoint Viewer and install it on your computer.
+- If PowerPoint or the PowerPoint Viewer are not installed on your computer, download the a Microsoft PowerPoint Viewer and install it on your computer.